WalletScrutiny/WalletScrutinyCom/_hardware/paralelnipolis.lightningnfc.card.md

 ## Analysis

 The provider describes the service as **custodial** since the wallet is hosted on a server.
+If it wasn't custodial, it would still lack a screen to check what is being signed, which is clearly a concern of the provider as they limit payments to 0.001BTC by default.